(Photo: Bob Cartright) ( A BIT OF HISTORY.....just incase you're interested)

 She gave birth to her son Jack back in 2002, and since then has been writing again - many of her songs reflecting on life, and relationships, as well as continuing to write for corporate worship.

-She is currently heading up the music team at Eden Centre, in Malvern, Worcester, where she has now settled.
+She is currently part of the music leadership team at Eden Centre, in Malvern, Worcestershire.

 More CD REVIEWS: